 Reflecting this trend, our lowest calorie white wine is a sauvignon blanc at 106 calories per 175ml (33% fewer calories on average), followed closely by a pinot grigio at 109 calories per 175ml (31% fewer calories on average).

-How Many Calories Are There in a Glass of Red Wine?
+How Many Calories Are There in Red Wine?

 There isn’t actually that much of a difference between the number of calories in a bottle of red and white.
 Statistics from Drinkaware, for example, show that a typical 175ml glass of red wine is 160 calories - just 1 calorie more than white wine.
 Again, however, there is a spectrum in terms of the different types of red wine and the number of calories typically contained.
 Toward the higher end are the likes of a cabernet sauvignon or malbec, but towards the lower end are your pinot noirs or merlot.